chouleappcom/EPSignature/README.md

-**`strokeColor`**|`Stroke color of the signature` **`strokeWidth`**|`Stroke width of the signature` **`isSigned`**|`Bool value checks whether the user has signed or not`
+**`strokeColor`**|`Stroke color of the signature` **`strokeWidth`**|`Stroke width of the signature` **`isSigned`**|`Bool value checks whether the user has signed or not` **`disablePanGesturesOnTouch`**|`Enable to automatically disable all UIPanGestureRecognizer in the view hierarchy when a touch is detected within the view, will be re-enabled automatically`

 ### EPSignatureViewController Delegates
 ```swift